-One of the key benefits of acrylic Perspex in many practical and aesthetic applications - beyond its strength, impact resistance and incredible clarity - is how easy it is to work with.
-Acrylic sheets may be cut with standard workshop equipment including hand saws and power saws, and Perspex dowel or blocks may be machined using conventional high-speed milling machines with excellent results.
+One of the key benefits of acrylic Perspex in many practical and aesthetic applications – beyond its strength, impact resistance and incredible clarity – is how easy it is to work with.
+Acrylic sheets may be cut with standard workshop equipment including hand saws and power saws.
+Perspex dowel or blocks may also be machined using conventional high-speed milling machines with excellent results.

-There are many plastic suppliers who can fabricate Perspex before delivering it, but the ease at which acrylic can be cut and polished makes it simple for even the uninitiated to finish the material to suit their needs.
+There are many plastic suppliers who can fabricate Perspex before delivering it – like us at cut plastic sheeting.
+But with the correct steps, acrylic can be cut and polished by any individual.
 Of course the results achieved by sawing the material will never match the precision and clean edge of laser cut acrylic, but they will be more than adequate in most circumstances.

-In this article we will explore how to cut acrylic Perspex, with some tips on how to fabricate this material at home.
+This article explores how to cut acrylic Perspex, with some tips on how to fabricate this material at home.